Chief web officer

-A chief web officer (CWO) is the highest-ranking corporate officer (executive) in charge of an organisation's Web presence, including all internet and intranet sites.
+A chief web officer (CWO) is the highest-ranking corporate officer (executive) in charge of an organisation's web presence, including all internet and intranet sites.
 As a corporate officer position, the CWO reports directly to the CEO.
 A CWO will generally be very skilled with HTML, CSS, JavaScript, PHP, ASP, SQL, et cetera.
 It is not as common a role as the growing chief digital officer.

 A CWO should have a great understanding of computers, systems, and programming.
-Not only does this position require knowledge of various programming languages, it may also include skill and ability in digital graphics, design, and creative writing.
+Not only does this position require knowledge of various programming languages, but it may also include skill and ability in digital graphics, design, and creative writing.
 Modern CWOs have tasks greater than being a webmaster or a web developer.
-Instead, they are taken to an extent of controlling the entire online presence for their company.
+Instead, they are taken to the extent of controlling the entire online presence of their company.
 Overall, a CWO position is the most prestigious title for a web developer to achieve.

-Many companies don't have CWOs because the position requires an individual who has knowledge in numerous fields; Instead, companies may split their web presence in different titles: Front-End Developers, Back-End Developers, Server Programmers, Webmasters, Web Designers and Graphic Artists.
+Many companies don't have CWOs because the position requires an individual who knows numerous fields; Instead, companies may split their web presence under different titles: front-end developers, back-end developers, server programmers, webmasters, web designers and graphic artists.
 Typically, a CWO is fluent in all titles listed above and has many responsibilities.

 Genesis of the CWO role

-A 1999 CIO magazine cover story asked the question: Is it time for corporations to create a new executive position—Chief Web Officer—to "oversee the strategies of company intranets, extranets and Web sites?"
+A 1999 CIO magazine cover story asked the question: Is it time for corporations to create a new executive position—Chief Web Officer—to "oversee the strategies of company intranets, extranets, and Web sites?"
 The six experts interviewed for the article were split in their viewpoints.
 Some argued that the tasks associated with any new position should be handled by IT staff already within the company or guided directly by the CEO.
 Others said that, because a typical CIO was too focused on technology issues, there should be a new position created "to coordinate all Web-based activities and to put resources, both people and capital, into his or her organisation."

 The earliest creation of the CWO role by a Fortune 500 company may have been in 1999, by Colgate-Palmolive.

 The article "Chief Web Officers Take Charge" in the March 20, 2000 issue of 'Inter@ctive Week' explored the roles and responsibilities of CWOs through interviews and a survey of Web professionals.

 Beginning around 2005, more writers began calling attention to the need to create a CWO position.
 These authors pointed to the need for an organization to have an executive at the C-level focused on coordinating and directing all Web-related activities.
 Cherian posed the need for the CWO position within an enterprise with the simple question: "Do you have a central internet group (CIG) directed by a chief Web officer and composed of dedicated staff for each business function?"